HoldenLab/VerciniAnalysisJ/README.md

 ## INSTALLATION

 ### Installation via FIJI update site (recommmended)
-Install the VerciniAnalysisJ plugin in FIJI by
+#### Install the VerciniAnalysisJ plugin in FIJI
-- Clicking Help > Update > Manage Update Sites
+- Click Help > Update > Manage Update Sites
-- Add both "VerciniAnalysisJ" and "BIG-EPFL" update sites
+- Add the "VerciniAnalysisJ", "BIG-EPFL" and "ImageScience" update sites
 - Close "Manage Update Sites" dialog and click "Apply changes" This should install the plugin and all dependencies.
 - Restart ImageJ

 ### Manual installation
-Install StackReg by activating the BIG_EPFL update site
+#### Install required dependencies
-- Clicking Help > Update > Manage Update Sites > BIG_EPFL.
+- Click Help > Update > Manage Update Sites
+- Add the "VerciniAnalysisJ", "BIG-EPFL" and "ImageScience" update sites
 - Close "Manage Update Sites" dialog and click "Apply changes"

-Install ActionBar plugin
+#### Install ActionBar plugin
 - Download ActionBar plugin from figshare by [this link](https://figshare.com/articles/dataset/Custom_toolbars_and_mini_applications_with_Action_Bar/3397603)
 - Extract the ZIP file and copy "action_bar.jar" to the FIJI plugins directory _Fiji\plugins_

-Install VerciniAnalysisJ
+#### Install VerciniAnalysisJ
 - Download the latest release from the [VerciniAnalysisJ GitHub](https://github.com/HoldenLab/VerciniAnalysisJ/releases)
 - Extract the ZIP file and copy the entire VerciniAnalysisJ folder to _Fiji\scripts\Plugins_

-Manually install FeatureJ (which has recently been removed from core FIJI distro)
+#### Manually install FeatureJ (which has recently been removed from core FIJI distro)
 - Download [FeatureJ.jar](https://imagescience.org/meijering/software/download/FeatureJ_.jar) and copy it to _Fiji\plugins_
 - Activate the ImageScience update site: Clicking Help > Update > Manage Update Sites > ImageScience